 World-wide the needle blights are caused by several pathogens such as Scirrhia pini syn.
 Mycosphaerella pini/Dothistroma pini (red band needle blight); Scirrhia acicola syn.
-Mycosphaerella dearnessii/Septoria ascicola (brown spot needle blight); Lophodermium seditiosum and L. pinastri (Lophodermium needlecast); Ploioderma spp.
-(Ploioderma needlecast); Cercospora pini-densiflora (Cercospora needle blight); Cercoseptoria pini (Cercoseptoria needle blight); Davisomycellia ampla (needle blight); Meloderma desmazierii (needle blight): Elytroderma sp.
-(Elytroderma needle disease): Phoma eupyrena (Phoma blight), etc. (Reddy and Pandey, 1973; Gadgil, 1984; Ivory, 1994; Brown et al., 2003; Jerry and Richard, 2008).
-Among these, Lophodermium needlecast has posed serious threat to pine both in nurseries and field (Miller and Watson, 1971), thereby reducing the plant vigour and health by inducing needle discoloration and defoliation (Johansen and Wade, 1987; Ortiz-Garcia et al., 2003; Hanso and Drenkhan, 2008; Kirk et al., 2008).
+Mycosphaerella dearnessii/Septoria ascicola (brown spot needle blight); Lophodermium seditiosum and L. pinastri (Lophodermium needle blight or Lophodermium needlecast); Ploioderma spp.
+(Ploioderma needlecast); Cercospora pini-densiflora (Cercospora needle blight); Cercosptoria pini (Cercoseptoria needle blight); Davisomycellia ampla (needle blight); Meloderma desmazierii (needle blight); Elytroderma sp.
+(Elytroderma needle disease); Phoma eupyrena (Phoma blight), etc. (Reddy and Pandey, 1973; Gadgil, 1984; Ivory, 1994; Brown et al., 2003; Jerry and Richard, 2008).
+Among these, Lophodermium needle blight has posed serious threat to pine both in nurseries and field (Miller and Watson, 1971), thereby reducing the plant vigour and health by inducing needle discoloration and defoliation (Johansen and Wade, 1987; Ortiz-Garcia et al., 2003; Hanso and Drenkhan, 2008; Kirk et al., 2008).
 Severe out-breaks of needle blight (L. pinastri) have been reported in 1966-67 in several nurseries at Minnesota, Wisconsin and Michigan (USA) which resulted in the destruction of millions of red pine (Pinus resinosa Air.) and Scotch pine (P. sylvestris L.) seedlings (Skilling and Nicholls, 1974).
-In Europe, needlecast disease has threatened the nurseries for the last 100 years (Millar and Watson, 1971; Staley, 1975; Minter, 1981).
-In Himalayan mountainous range the needlecast disease incited by several Lophodermium species has severely affected the pine nursery seedlings and plantations in forests, parks and gardens during last few years (Ahanger et al., 2012).
+In Europe, needle blight disease has threatened the nurseries for the last 100 years (Millar and Watson, 1971; Staley, 1975; Minter, 1981).
+In Himalayan mountainous range the needle blight disease incited by several Lophodermium species has severely affected the pine nursery seedlings and plantations in forests, parks and gardens during last few years (Ahanger et al., 2012).
 Severe infestation in saplings has adversely affected Blue pine regeneration programmes and warrants immediate attention.
-The information on the meteorological factors affecting the needlecast disease is lacking, especially with respect to Indian subcontinent.
-The information on mechanism of disease development is also lacking for proper diagnosis and to develop effective management strategies.
+The information on the meteorological factors affecting the needle blight disease in Blue pine is lacking, especially with respect to Indian subcontinent.
+The information on the mechanism of disease development is also lacking for proper diagnosis and to develop effective management strategies.

-The present investigations were aimed at to assess the relationship between various weather factors and needlecast disease in Blue pine and generate baseline information on conidial dissemination which may help in developing appropriate strategies for disease management
+Objectives: The present investigations were aimed at to assess the relationship between various weather factors and needle blight disease in Blue pine and generate baseline information on conidial dissemination which may help in developing appropriate strategies for disease management.